msti64-wq/Cretexchange_temp/ENV_VARIABLES_REFERENCE.md

 # Environment Variables Reference

-## Required Secrets for WashOut Pro
+## Required Secrets for CreteXchange

 When setting up the duplicated app, configure these environment variables in Replit Secrets: